 We created this adventure in less than a month when we figured out it was too dangerous (at the time) to get into Myanmar.
 It turned out to be one of the best tours we’ve ever done.
-While that was partly because we had an epic bunch of guys with us (Mike Vandegriff the epic photographer, Bill the founder of Biltwell and Tyler the founder of Lowbrow Customs) it was also because the roads and the people were so different to what we are used to.
+While that was partly because we had an epic bunch of guys with us (Mike Vandegriff the epic photographer, Bill the founder of Biltwell and Tyler the founder of Lowbrow Customs) it was also because of the roads and the people were so different to what we are used to.
 This is a truly special adventure that I hope I can share with you.

 The eastern Himalayas is a land that is forgotten about by western tourists which makes it all the more attractive for us.
 Our adventure sees us head to Nagaland where head hunter tribes ruled the land.
-The tattooed faces of the few remaining elders, hark back to an era of lawlessness and recrimination.
-We visit the chief’s house and spend time in the village before heading back to Mon and watch the sunset turn the charcoal smoke filled sky all hues of red, orange and pink.
+The tattooed faces of the few remaining elders hark back to an era of lawlessness and recrimination.
+We visit the chief’s house and spend time in the village before heading back to Mon and watch the sunset turn the charcoal smoke-filled sky all hues of red, orange and pink.

-The rest of the trip is full on motorcycling nirvana through the mountains, with roads that resemble cooked spaghetti for kilometre after kilometre.
+The rest of the trip is full-on motorcycling nirvana through the mountains, with roads that resemble cooked spaghetti for kilometre after kilometre.
 The bikes start to wheeze as we climb over Sela Pass at 4170m (13,700ft) and we keep our eyes peeled for ice on the roads as we ride into Tawang, the point where the current Dalai Lama sought refuge from Chinese controlled Tibet in 1959.
 We take a free day under the gaze of the warming sun to soak in the culture around the Tawang Monastery which is the largest in India and the second largest in the world.

-A night in an eco-lodge before closing out the adventure in ancient city of Guwahati where we visit one of the most important pilgrim destinations for Hindus – the Kamakhya Temple.
+A night in an eco-lodge before closing out the adventure in the ancient city of Guwahati where we visit one of the most important pilgrim destinations for Hindus – the Kamakhya Temple.

 You’ll struggle to remember everything that you packed into 10 days and you’ll long for more adventures on two wheels soon.